 Well, firstly, there’s only one decorated room and however good a decorator you are there will always be imperfections.
 Secondly, the room does nothing to make you look at it in one way or another.
 It is you that looks at the room in a particular way.
 While you may be unaware you’ve made any choices, it is the way you have chosen to look at the room and not the room itself that determines how you feel as you sit there.

 All our thinking starts with a choice about what to focus on.
 Once up and running, as our thoughts get bigger, it can be harder to stop.
-But is is this thinking that determines our feelings.
-If we want to pay more attention to how we are thinking and to manage it and our feelings better, a good place to start is by asking;
+But it is this thinking that determines our feelings.
+If we want to manage our feelings better, a good place to start is by asking;

 “What am I focusing on now?”